danwhitston/benefits-modeller/README.md

 pip install antlr4-python3-runtime
 ```

-To run the Python script that uses the parser to translate code into SMT-LIB2, you'll need to install Z3 which is used as the provider of SMT-LIB2 solving:
+To run the Python script that parses and executes the code, you'll need to install Z3 which is used as the provider of SMT solving:

 ```sh
 pip install z3-solver